+/

 Assessment Type Description Report A formal report describing the scope and direction of the project, relevant background material pertinent to the project, literature review, work completed to date and detailed plan of work to follow.
 This report is seen as the foundation of your final report.
 For group projects, individual students are required to write their own interim report.
 It may contain a similar introductory chapter and should refer to how the other group member's work interconnects with their work.
-Students are required to achieve a pass mark in their interim report or they are unable to proceed to part B of their project.
+Students are required to achieve a pass mark in their interim report or they are unable to

+proceed to part B of their project.

 Weighting This is a formative assessment and will not contribute to your final grade.

-Compulsory Pass Requirement - Students must pass this assessment item to pass the course.
-Requirements Due Date Friday, Week 13 Submission Method Online Students are required to ONLY submit an electronic copy of their report via Canvas.
+Compulsory Requirements Pass Requirement - Students must pass this assessment item to pass the course.

+-

+Due Date Friday, Week 13

+Submission Method Online

+Students are required to ONLY submit an electronic copy of their report on Canvas.

 Assessment Criteria Available on Canvas.

-Return Method In Person Feedback Provided Returned Work - Marking sheets will be made available for viewing from the supervisor or course coordinator.
-Opportunity to Students WILL NOT be given the opportunity to reattempt this assessment.
-Reattempt Students WILL NOT be given the opportunity to reattempt this assessment.
-A mark less than 50% indicates the student has either inadequate knowledge or progress to be able to satisfactorily complete their project in ELEC4840B.
-There is no opportunity to re-submit an interim report (except in the case of adverse circumstances) as the report represents the culmination of a semester / trimesters work.
-Substantial work would be required to rectify a project where inadequate progress is made.
-Students have regular meetings with their supervisors during the semester to provide feedback on their progress.
+Return Method In Person

+Feedback Provided Returned Work - Marking sheets will be made available for viewing from the supervisor or course coordinator.

+Opportunity to Reattempt Students WILL NOT be given the opportunity to reattempt this assessment.
+Cannot re-attempt